 Social forestry was promoted under Usharmukti by planting trees on public lands to provision timber and non-timber forest produce (NTFP).
-Sonajhuri was the dominant species planted, along with segun and arjuna.
+Sonajhuri was the dominant species planted, along with segun and arjun.
 In some cases, forest tree saplings were not available, so the horticulture tree species of mango, cashew, and guava were planted.
 Resilience and adaptation co-benefits from this work were assessed using PRAs.

-On an average, 8.5 ha of public land was planted under social forestry works per microwatershed according to PRA respondents.
-This work has benefited 42,625 households across the four study districts.
-A total of 1,34,929 trees have been planted (Figure 30).
+On an average, 8.5 ha of public land was planted under social forestry works, for the benefit of 42,625 households.
+A total of 1,34,929 trees were planted in the four study districts (Figure 30).